AdamPaternostro/Azure-Databricks-CI-CD-Initial-Token/README.md

       * Click on Variables groups
       * Link your Key Vault to a variable group by clicking Manage Variable Groups
       * Under your GetDGetDBTokenAndRunScriptBToken stage
-      * For Agent select Hosted Linux
+      * For Agent select Hosted Linux Agent
+      * Add a Bash task
       * Select the script CreateGroup.sh
       * For parameters enter $(DatabricksInitialToken)
+        * NOTE: So one thing to note is that using Key Vault means the values are read in "realtime" and are not read at the beginning of the pipeline.
+Variables in VSTS are typically persevered with your pipleline, so if you re-execute a prior Release, the proceses uses the variables set at the time of the initial run.
     * Save, Run and check (it should work)
-      * Run this command to check and delete the group created in Databricks so we can run again
+      * Run this command to check and delete the group created in Databricks
         ```DatabricksToken=<<REPLACE TOKEN>

         curl -X GET  https://eastus.azuredatabricks.net/api/2.0/groups/list  \
         -H "Content-Type: application/json" \
         -H "Authorization: Bearer $DatabricksToken"

-        // To re-run delete the group
+        // We want to re-run the pipeline so delete the group
         curl -n \
         -H "Content-Type: application/json" \
         -H "Authorization: Bearer $DatabricksToken" \